AidenSaltyFish/ProjectNotCool/content/posts/part_1.md

 #### Age/Grade
 The dataset is sampled in a similar distribution of age groups across boroughs, where 14-17 year-old participants takes part in the majority.
 Age 14, 15, 16 and 17 each contributes roughly 20%-25% of the total samples in each borough.
 But these are not enough.
 We have noticed some nuances in race and gender so let’s dive deeper.
-You may wonder if the racial distribution of each borough twists in certain years perhaps due to immigrants, and here is the result
+You may wonder if the racial distribution of each borough twists in certain years perhaps due to immigrants, and here is the result:
 ![IMAGE](/part_1/part_1_5_race_year.svg/)

 Seeing from the line chart of the four ethnic groups in each borough, the race distribution of each borough remains rather steady through the years.
 Only few intersections, such as Black/African American with Hispanic/Latino in Brooklyn and White with Hispanic/Latino in Staten Island are shown, implying small fluctuations of the racial diversity.